truefoundry/elasti/docs/development.md

 # Development Guide

-Setting up your development environment for Elasti involves preparing your local setup for building, testing, and contributing to the project.
+Setting up your development environment for KubeElasti involves preparing your local setup for building, testing, and contributing to the project.
 Follow these steps to get started:

 ## Dev Environment